Come December 25th, cries of ‘Santa’s been’ will be echoing up and down the country.

 No matter how prepared we think we are, most of us still end up with mountains of materials like card and paper to deal with on Christmas Day.
 Check out our top tips for tackling waste without the overflowing wheelie bins this festive season...

-Check what’s on the naughty and nice recycling list in your area by visiting your local council’s website.
-Remember that bin collection days may change over the festive season so keep a note of any updates.
+Check what’s on the naughty and nice recycling list in your area by checking the Recycling Sorter.
+Remember that bin collection days may change over the festive season so keep a note of any updates from your local council.

 If you need to visit a household waste recycling centre, check opening hours and find out if a booking process is currently in place.